 A few pumpkins ~ real and faux ~ pulled in more fall color.

 I set my read twig/faux foliage arrangement on the plant stand that I repurposed last summer.

 Every coffee table needs some fall foliage.
-For this simple vignette, all I did was remove the Halloween beads and sparkles (from the Halloween patio tablescape) from my copper pitcher (which I love to use in the fall) on the coffee table.
-I added some cream~colored fall foliage ~ a more netural color that I really like.
+For this simple vignette, I first placed my dough bowl in the center of the coffee table.
+Then I added my copper pitcher (which I love to use in the fall) to the dough bowl.

 That was it.
 Just stick your fall foliage in a pretty pitcher, fluff it up, and you’re done.

 Sarah Joy also had another vignette that I loved and could easily replicate in our living room.

 I love using a basket or tote to hold all types of flowers.
 Here’s what I also had to use:

 - Vintage basket ~ a fairly recent purchase from Hobby Lobby; here is a round woven basket that would be a good choice